 Unsworn Declaration: Information, Instructions, and Forms

-Pursuant to Texas Civil Practice and Remedies Code Section 132.001, an unsworn declaration may be used in lieu of (in place of) a written sworn declaration, verification, certification, oath, or affidavit required by statute or required by a rule, order, or requirement adopted as provided by law.
+Under Texas Civil Practice and Remedies Code Section 132.001, an unsworn declaration may be used in lieu of (in place of) a written sworn declaration, verification, certification, oath, or affidavit required by statute or required by a rule, order, or requirement adopted as provided by law.

 This provision does not apply to an oath of office or an oath required to be taken before a specified official other than a notary public.